 Google Play Store is Exactly as You Would Expect

-Since Google Play and its services aren’t pre-installed on the China Redmi 7 then I understand how some people can worry that this is a hacked version.
+Since Google Play and its services aren’t pre-installed on the China Redmi 7 or 7a then I understand how some people can worry that this is a hacked version.
 It’s actually not, these apps that are installed are legit and you can think of it as installing a Google Apps package (that we do with custom ROMs).

 Each application and service that is installed through this method is the same version that everyone else is currently using.
 It gets updated directly through Google (just like other devices), and it should continue to work even after you update Android/MIUI in the future.